Target Aware Network Architecture Search and Compression for Efficient Knowledge Transfer: Experimental Settings

 \subsection{Datasets}

 To justify the significance of the proposed method, we utilize three publicly available image datasets CalTech-101 \cite{fei2004learning}, CalTech-256 \cite{griffin2007caltech}, and Stanford Dogs \cite{khosla2011novel}.
 The higher-level details of these datasets are shown in Table \ref{table:datasetsummary}.
+The 20 News Group \cite{lang1995newsweeder}, Movie Reviews Sentiment Analysis \cite{maas2011learning} datasets are used as source and target datasets, respectively, to verify the robustness of the proposed method for NLP tasks.